Keeping your housekeeper happy – some basic rules to keep things sweet

 - Cleaning out the fire and relaying a new one.

-- Unblocking of sink holes.
-Removal and treatment of mould or grime in the shower.
-Limescale removal from taps.
+- Unblocking sink holes, removing and treating mould or grime in the shower, and removing limescale from taps.

 - Cooking a meal for supper for the family.